By Maja Čarni and Špela Košak

 Fax: +386 1 478 9851

 The government is a collective body presided by the Prime Minister.
 Other members are the ministers responsible for a certain field of work.
-Currently the government is composed of 15 ministers heading the 15 ministries and 2 ministers heading the government offices.
+Currently the government is composed of 11 ministers heading the 11 ministries and 1 minister heading the government office.
 The Government of the Republic of Slovenia (RS) is the executive body and, at the same time, the supreme body of the state administration.
-Thus the function of the Government is twofold: executive-political and administrative.
+Thus, the function of the Government is twofold: executive-political and administrative.
 Its executive-political function involves mainly the execution of policies agreed by the National Assembly and the implementation of the laws and other regulations passed by the National Assembly.
 In accordance with the Constitution, with the laws and with other general acts of the National Assembly, the Government sets, directs and harmonises the implementation of state policies.
 As the highest body of the state administration, it issues regulations and passes legal, political, economic, financial, organisational and other measures, which are needed for development of the state and the regulation of conditions in all the areas of the state’s jurisdiction.

 Phone: +386 1 478 1000